 Surface Plasmon Resonance is a versatile, label-free system for detailed studies of biomolecular interactions in real time.

-The Conference Centre includes a 320-seat Auditorium, four adaptable seminar rooms, a gallery and foyer, each with a full AV suite.
+Our Conference Centre is the central hub for events at the John Innes Centre and a premier conference facility for Norfolk and includes a 320-seat Auditorium, four adaptable seminar rooms, a gallery and foyer, each with a full AV suite.

 It regularly hosts academic lectures and seminars, scientific conferences and symposiums, and the John Innes Centre's Annual Science Meeting.

 As well as serving as the John Innes Centre’s events hub, the John Innes Conference Centre is also available to hire by external clients across all industries.